 While many people have traditionally focused on reducing the acquisition costs associated with technology used throughout the data center as the most significant means to manage overall IT costs, there is a huge untapped opportunity to manage long-term costs by embracing tested and proven operational best practices.
-By carefully designing the processes to commission and decommission gear, provide detailed service work-orders, and leverage the multitude of sources of knowledge about each of the components found in the data center, the costs for IT services will be significantly reduced.
+By carefully designing the processes to commission and decommission gear, providing detailed service work-orders, and leveraging the multitude of sources of knowledge about each of the components found in the data center, the costs for IT services will be significantly reduced.

 Implementing operation best practices and the workflows that result are your key to managing IT costs.